Matt was tired. The day had been long and stressful at the end

 right things.
 Stuff they might actually like.

-As they walked from shop to shop Matts energy seemed to
+As they walked from place to place Matts energy seemed to

 return, exactly the opposite of what normally happened when he went Christmas